AdobeDocs/campaign.en/help/v8/send/email.md

 ## Monitor your emails

-Once sent, check your delivery status in the Delivery Dashboard and access delivery logs and reports confirm messages were correctly sent.
+Once sent, check your delivery status in the Delivery Dashboard and access delivery logs and reports to confirm messages were correctly sent.

 [!DNL :arrow_upper_right:] [Learn more in Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/delivery-bestpractices/track-and-monitor.html)